LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_8.md

 ### 📜 Description

-> Violent au point de s’emparer de tout ce qu’il désire par la force, ce Pokémon est capable de libérer un puissant air glacial de ses sabots.
+> Fierce and possessive to the point of taking anything it desires by force, this Pokémon can unleash a powerful freezing air from its hooves.

 &#8203;

-## 🌑 Spectreval
+## 🌑 Spectrier

 ### 🧾 General Information